gcallah/Rationalism/VoegelinOakeshott/paper/OakeshottVoegelin.md

 Oakeshott and Voegelin share a significant interest and debt to Plato.
-At the beginning of his first book, Oakeshott writes, "Anyone who has had a glimpse of the range and subtlety of the thought of Plato... will long ago despaired of becoming a philosopher" (1933: 7).
+At the beginning of his first book, Oakeshott writes, "Anyone who has had a glimpse of the range and subtlety of the thought of Plato... will long ago have despaired of becoming a philosopher" (1933: 7).
 And in a work with "experience" in its title, he looks to Plato to define experience:
 "Experience, says Plato, is dialectic; the true form of experience is argument" (1933: 37).
 Over a decade later, when Oakeshott declares the